Professor Isabel Rivers, MA (Cambridge) MA PhD (Columbia)

 I was an associate editor of The Oxford Dictionary of National Biography (2004), responsible for theologians and freethinkers in the eighteenth century, and of The Oxford Companion to English Literature, 7th edn (2009), responsible for classical and biblical contexts of English literature.

-I am currently writing Vanity Fair and the Celestial City: Dissenting, Methodist, and Evangelical Literary Culture in England, 1720–1800 for Oxford University Press.
+I am currently completing Vanity Fair and the Celestial City: Dissenting, Methodist, and Evangelical Literary Culture in England, 1720–1800 for Oxford University Press.
 Topics covered include religious publishing, societies for distributing books, advice about reading, seventeenth-century nonconformist and episcopalian inheritances, Roman Catholic influences, North American connexions, interpreting the Bible, practical works, lives, letters, the uses of poetry, hymn collections, and magazines.
 Many of my recent journal articles and chapters in edited books on authors such as John Bunyan, Henry Scougal, Philip Doddridge, William Law, George Whitefield, and John Wesley feed into this book.
 You can watch me talking about it here.

 I am Director of the Dissenting Academies Project.
 The main outcome to date is Dissenting Academies Online (2011, ongoing), two fully searchable databases covering dissenting academies and their tutors, students, archives, and libraries for the period 1660 to 1860; the second outcome, in preparation, is A History of the Dissenting Academies in the British Isles, 1660-1860, of which I am editor, with Mark Burden as assistant editor.